Hand-painted kitchens

 Protecting carpets and furniture from paint and dust

-There is no point employing a decorator to make the walls and woodwork look nice if the furniture and carpets get ruined in the process.
+There is no point employing a decorator to make the walls and woodwork look nice if they ruin furniture and carpets in the process.
+Protecting carpets and furniture is number one on the to-do list of any conscientious painter.

 Carpets Stair carpets are the most problematic when painting hallways.
 If the carpets have to stay, I can mask them up completely.
 On average this adds a couple of extra hours to the job.